 - In a separate saucepan, heat 1 tablespoon of the olive oil over medium heat.
 Add farro and toast, stirring constantly, until it starts to brown, about 2 minutes.
 Cover with water by a couple inches and season with salt.
 Simmer until grains have begun to pop open and are tender, about 30 minutes.
 Drain.

 - Heat 2 tablespoons of the oil in a small frying pan over medium heat.
 Add onions and garlic and season with salt and pepper.
 Cook until tender and starting to brown.

 - Combine half of the beans, the farro, onion mixture, eggs, bread, 1 teaspoon of salt, and herbs in the bowl of a food processor fitted with the blade attachment.
 Pulse into a chunky puree and remove to a separate bowl.
 Add remaining black beans to food processor and pulse a couple of times to break up the beans.
 Add to bean mixture and stir to combine.
-Form the mixture into 8 large patties, cover and refrigerate for at least 30 minutes or up to 1 day.
+Form the mixture into 8 large patties (about 1/2 cup each), cover and refrigerate for at least 30 minutes or up to 1 day.

 - Heat 1 1/2 tablespoons of the olive oil in a large nonstick frying pan over medium heat.
 Add half of the cakes and fry on one side until browned and crispy, about 4-5 minutes.
 Flip and repeat on the other side.
 Remove from pan and add remaining 1 1/2 tablespoons oil to pan.
 Add remaining black bean cakes and fry until browned and crispy on both sides.